Ray743/Red/README.md

 ## License

 This project is open for personal, educational, and research purposes.
-For commercial use, please contact the author for licensing.